 In EM, latent variables determine the assignment of observations to mixture components.

 I have no idea what Variational Bayesian estimation is.
-Me neither :(clusters
+Me neither :(

+I think they want to hear something about hyperpriors here so we don’t have to choose our number of clusters, but instead they are inferred.

+The EM only relies on the observed data to estimate the parameters and VBE-GMM incorporates the hyperpriors about the parameters.

 Part b

 More training data will likely help in scenario B. Low training but high test error indicates that the model is unable to generalise well to unseen data.
 More training data will likely help alleviate this.